SplaTAM: Splat, Track & Map 3D Gaussians for Dense RGB-D SLAM: Introduction

 Visual simultaneous localization and mapping (SLAM)---the task of estimating the pose of a vision sensor (such as a depth camera) \textit{and} a map of the environment---is an essential capability for vision or robotic systems to operate in previously unseen 3D environments.
 For the past three decades, SLAM research has extensively centered around the question of \emph{map representation} -- resulting in a variety of sparse~\cite{slam-past-present-future, orbslam2, orbslam3, monoslam}, dense~\cite{lsdslam, curless1996volumetric, steinbrucker2011real, kinectfusion, dtam, pointfusion, kerl2013vo, kintinuous, elasticfusion, bundlefusion}, and neural scene representations~\cite{nerf, imap, voxfusion, zhu2023nicer, sandstrom2023point, rosinol2022nerf}.
 Map representation is a fundamental choice that dramatically impacts the design of every processing block within the SLAM system, as well as of the downstream tasks that depend on the outputs of SLAM.

-In terms of dense visual SLAM, the most successful \emph{handcrafted} representations are points, surfels/flats, and signed distance fields.
+In terms of dense visual SLAM, the most successful \emph{explicit} \& \emph{handcrafted} representations are points, surfels/flats, and signed distance fields.
 While systems based on such map representations have matured to production level over the past years, there are still significant shortcomings that need to be addressed.
 Tracking explicit representations relies crucially on the availability of rich 3D geometric features and high-framerate captures.
-Furthermore, these approaches only reliably explain the observed parts of the scene; many applications, such as mixed reality and high-fidelity 3D capture, require techniques that can also explain/synthesize unobserved/novel camera viewpoints~\cite{sarlin2022lamar}.
+Furthermore, these approaches only reliably explain the observed parts of the scene with dense view coverage; many applications, such as mixed reality and high-fidelity 3D capture, require techniques that can also explain/synthesize unobserved/novel camera viewpoints~\cite{sarlin2022lamar}.

-The shortcomings of \emph{handcrafted} representations, combined with the emergence of radiance field representations~\cite{nerf} for high-quality image synthesis, have fueled a recent class of methods that attempt to encode the scene into the weight space of a neural network.
-These \emph{radiance-field}-based SLAM algorithms~\cite{nice-slam, sandstrom2023point} benefit from high-fidelity global maps and image reconstruction losses that capture dense photometric information via differentiable rendering.
-However, current methods use implicit neural representations to model the volumetric radiance fields, which causes a number of issues in the SLAM setting - they are computationally inefficient, not easy to edit, do not model spatial geometry explicitly, and suffer from catastrophic forgetting.
+The shortcomings of \emph{explicit} representations, combined with the emergence of radiance field-based volumetric representations~\cite{nerf} for high-quality image synthesis, have fueled a recent class of methods that attempt to encode the scene into the weight space of a neural network.
+These \emph{implicit} \& \emph{volumetric} SLAM algorithms~\cite{nice-slam, sandstrom2023point} benefit from high-fidelity global maps and image reconstruction losses that capture dense photometric information via differentiable rendering.
+However, these methods have several issues in the SLAM setting - they are computationally inefficient, not easy to edit, do not model spatial geometry explicitly, and suffer from catastrophic forgetting.